-At March 31, 2017 and 2016, we had forward contracts to hedge the U.S. dollar against cash flows denominated in Canadian dollars with total gross notional amounts of \$243 million and \$323 million, which were designated as cash flow hedges.
-These contracts will mature between March 2018 and March 2020.
+At March 31, 2018 and 2017, we had forward contracts to hedge the U.S. dollar against cash flows denominated in Canadian dollars with total gross notional amounts of \$162 million and \$243 million, which were designated as cash flow hedges.
+These contracts will mature between March 2019 and March 2020.

-From time to time, we enter into cross currency swaps to hedge intercompany loans denominated in non-functional currencies.
-For our cross currency swap transactions, we agree with another party to exchange, at specified intervals, one currency for another currency at a fixed exchange rate, generally set at inception, calculated by reference to agreed upon notional amounts.
-These cross currency swaps are designed to reduce the income statement effects arising from fluctuations in foreign exchange rates and have been designated as cash flow hedges.
+From time to time, we enter into cross-currency swaps to hedge intercompany loans denominated in non-functional currencies.
+For our cross-currency swap transactions, we agree with third parties to exchange fixed interest payments in one currency for fixed interest payments in another currency at specified intervals and to exchange principal in one currency for principal in another currency, calculated by reference to agreed-upon notional amounts.
+These cross-currency swaps are designed to reduce the income statement effects arising from fluctuations in foreign exchange rates and have been designated as cash flow hedges.

-At March 31, 2017 and March 31, 2016, we had cross currency swaps with total gross notional amounts of approximately \$2,663 million and \$546 million, which are designated as cash flow hedges.
-These swaps will mature between February 2018 and January 2024.
+At March 31, 2018 and March 31, 2017, we had cross-currency swaps with total gross notional amounts of approximately \$3,412 million and \$2,663 million, which are designated as cash flow hedges.
+These swaps will mature between July 2018 and January 2024.

-For forward contracts and cross currency swaps that are designated as cash flow hedges, the effective portion of changes in the fair value of the hedges is recorded into Accumulated Other Comprehensive Income and reclassified into earnings in the same period in which the hedged transaction affects earnings.
+For forward contracts and cross-currency swaps that are designated as cash flow hedges, the effective portion of changes in the fair value of the hedges is recorded in Accumulated Other Comprehensive Income and reclassified into earnings in the same period in which the hedged transaction affects earnings.
 Changes in fair values representing hedge ineffectiveness are recognized in current earnings.
-Gains or losses on these hedges recorded in other comprehensive income and earnings were not material in 2017, 2016 and 2015.
+Losses of \$30 million and \$19 million in 2018 and 2017 and gains of \$9 million in 2016 were recorded in other comprehensive income from cash flow hedges.
+Gains or losses reclassified from Accumulated Other Comprehensive Income and recorded in operating expenses in the consolidated statements of operations were not material in 2018, 2017 and 2016.
+There was no ineffectiveness in our cash flow hedges for the years ended March 31, 2018, 2017 and 2016.